microsoft/PartsUnlimitedMRP/docs/HOL_Fault-injection-for-Azure-Container-Services(ACS)/README.md

 1. Enter one of the IDs into the `app_id` field, e.g. `/pumrp/database/db`

 2. In the body of your response, you will receive information about the instance that has been killed.
 At this point Marathon will create a new instance on a different machine or on the same one with a different port.

+    >**Note:** You might potentially get an 503 response back, but the instance should have been killed.

 **Step 5.** Similarly, repeat the previous step for IDs: `/pumrp/api/order` and `/pumrp/front/web`.
 Make sure to spread out fault injections across the 20 minute period of the load test.
 This will allow the system to stabilize in-between the fault injections.